 There is something else cool about the chimney.
 You can cook on it!
 It makes a better wok fire than anything in your kitchen.
 Just sit your wok on top and stir fry away.
 Incredibly hot.
 Or you can put a grate on it and cook thin foods right on top of the chimney, a technique I call the Afterburner Method.

 Use a chimney.
 Get repeatable heat every time and save your eyebrows.
-Click here to check the prices for charcoal chimneys on Amazon.

 The Looftlighter is a real boy toy.
 It is a hair drier flamethrower hybrid.
 Just make a pile of coals (try to count them first or use a giant coffee can to measure a fixed amount), place the tip of the Looftlighter against the coals, and within 20 seconds you'll see sparks flying.
 Pull back a few inches, and in about a minute or two you have a ball of hot coals.
 Stir, and in about 15 minutes you're in biz.
 Looftlighter is an excellent way to start a chain of coals (there are occasions when you want to lay down a C-shaped chain of coals and light just one end).